tsinis/sealed_world/packages/world_countries/README.md

 ### References and credits

 This package is licensed under the MIT license.
 See [LICENSE](./LICENSE) for details.
 This package dependencies are under their respective licenses (that can be found in their respective folders under LICENSE and NOTICE files).

-### Attributions

-The color emoji flags fonts used in this package were obtained from open-source repositories of the original creators.
-The fonts are redistributed under the terms of the licenses offered by the original authors.
-The fonts sizes were reduced, by removing non-flag glyphs, to reduce the package size and to reduce the copyright footprint, since most of the country flags are in Public Domain.
-No modifications in graphic itself were made.

-#### Noto Emoji fonts

-The [Noto Emoji font](./lib/assets/fonts/NotoEmoji/) font comes from [Noto Emoji](https://github.com/googlefonts/noto-emoji) emoji library.
-Noto Emoji fonts are under the [SIL Open Font License, version 1.1](https://scripts.sil.org/OFL).

-#### OpenMoji fonts

-The [OpenMoji](./lib/assets/fonts/OpenMoji/) font comes from [OpenMoji](https://github.com/hfg-gmuend/openmoji) project and redistributed under the CC-BY-SA-4.0 [license terms](https://creativecommons.org/licenses/by-sa/4.0/).

-#### Twemoji fonts

-The [Twemoji font in COLR/CPAL layered format](./lib/assets/fonts/Twemoji/) font comes from [Twemoji-COLR](https://github.com/mozilla/twemoji-colr) project (Mozilla's COLR/CPAL version of [Twemoji](https://github.com/twitter/twemoji)).
-Twemoji graphics made by Twitter and other contributors and is used and redistributed under the CC-BY-4.0 [license terms](https://creativecommons.org/licenses/by/4.0) offered by the Twemoji project.

 ---